 The effect of Armature (stator) flux on the flux produced by the rotor field poles is called Armature Reaction.
-When the current flows through the armature winding of the an alternator, a flux is produced by the resulting MMF.
+When the current flows through the armature winding of the alternator, a flux is produced by the resulting MMF.
 This armature flux reacts with the main pole flux, causing the resultant flux to become either less than or more than the original main field flux.

-For simplicity, we consider a 3 phase, 2 pole alternator shown in the figure below.
+For simplicity, we consider a 3 phase, 2 pole alternator shown in the figure below:

-Here armature reaction is discussed for following three conditions, namely unity power factor, zero power factor lagging and zero power factor leading.
+Here armature reaction is discussed for the following three conditions, namely unity power factor, zero power factor lagging, and zero power factor leading.
 The power factor can be defined as the cosine of the angle between the armature phase current and the induced EMF in the armature conductor in that phase.

 Armature Reaction at Unity Power Factor

-The positive direction of fluxes ϕA, ϕB, ϕC are shown in the figure below.
+The positive direction of fluxes ϕA, ϕB, ϕC are shown in the figure below:

 Where the subscript m denotes the maximum values of current and flux.
-Thus, the flux ϕA is along OA and the fluxes ϕB and ϕC are negative and acts opposite to each other represented by OB and OC respectively as shown in the figure below.
+Thus, the flux ϕA is along with OA, and the fluxes ϕB and ϕC are negative and acts opposite to each other represented by OB and OC respectively as shown in the figure below.
 The resultant of the fluxes can be found by resolving the fluxes horizontally and vertically.

 If the rotor is rotated, 30 degrees in a clockwise direction, the corresponding phasor diagram is shown below.

-The space diagram for fluxes at ωt = 30⁰ is shown below.
+The space diagram for fluxes at ωt = 30⁰ is shown below: